Mini Bio (1)

-"Call the Midwife: The Casebook" was the fourth most appreciated programme across the BBC when it went out in January.
+"Call the Midwife: The Casebook" was the fourth most appreciated programme across the BBC when broadcast.
 Radio Times dedicated a 2-page feature to it.
 Pick of the day across 19 publications.

 "Life of a Mountain: Scafell Pike" achieved a near all-time record audience for BBC4.

-"Addicted to Sheep" scored the second highest "Fresh and New", second highest AI, second highest 16-34-year-old demographic, and second highest underserved audience ratings across the whole of the BBC in the week it went out.
+"Addicted to Sheep" scored the second highest "Fresh and New", second highest AI, second highest 16-34-year-old demographic, and second highest under-served audience ratings across the whole of the BBC in the week it went to air.
 RTS Best Broadcast Documentary Finalist 2017.